PeterNdiforchu/Apache-Cassandra-Data-Modelling-Project/README.md

 # Music Streaming App Data Modeling
->This goal of this project is to model data on user activity of a music streaming app, Sparkify in a NoSQL database
-- Apache Cassandra - for testing query performance.
+>This goal of this project is to model data on user activity of a music streaming app, Sparkify in a NoSQL database, Apache Cassandra for testing query performance.
 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)